Yunnori: Yut sticks

-The sticks are cast to determine how far a token can advance.
+The sticks are binary lots cast to determine how far a token can advance.
 The score is determined by counting the sticks that are over, and those that are up.
 Each combination has a name.
 One stick over (flat side up) and three sticks up (round side up) is called "do" (도, pig).
 Two sticks up and two sticks over is called "gae" (개, dog).
 One stick up and three sticks over is called "geol" (걸, sheep).
 All sticks over is called "yut" (윷, cow), whereas all sticks up is called "mo" (모, horse).
 A "do" is worth one space advancement, a "gae" is worth two space advancement, a "geol" is worth 3 space advancement, "yut" is worth 4 space advancement, and "mo" is worth 5 space advancement.
 When the sticks come to the result of either "yut" or "mo", the player has another chance of throwing the sticks up again (optional- some people prefer not to play with this rule).
 If a player gets "yut" or "mo" consecutively, then they must play (throw) again.